inyokaproject/inyoka/docs/installation.rst

 Preparing the database
 **********************

-Inyoka supports only PostgreSQL as database, all other databases supported by django are without any support!
+Inyoka supports mainly PostgreSQL as database.
+PostgreSQL is proven and tested on `ubuntuusers.de`.
+All other databases supported by Django can have performance issues or less supported features!
 Inyoka also needs a running redis server.

 .. code-block:: console